 The fact is, that what made you successful before, is not what will make you successful now.
-It is likely that your promotion was achieved through hard work, dedication and perseverance, however, your success as a leader lies in eliciting these behaviours from your team.
+It is likely that your promotion was achieved through hard work, dedication and perseverance, however, your success as a leader lies in getting the best out of your people.
 The problem is, you can’t do all the work yourself, although some new leaders try and find themselves working doubly hard, often doing other people’s work for them.
-Unfortunately, this desire to help is frequently perceived as micro management or stepping in to take over, and may be interpreted as a lack of trust in your team to do a good enough job.
+Unfortunately, this desire to help is frequently perceived as micro-management or stepping in and taking over, and may be interpreted as a lack of trust in your team to do a good enough job.
 If you catch yourself following up too frequently to check on progress, think of how this is being received.
 It is possible that the way forward may lie in making a conscious effort to take a step back.
 By contrast, some new leaders attempt to delegate everything when what is really needed is a hands-on approach.
-Finding the right balance between a delegative and hands-on approach takes time, but being aware of this challenge is a good starting point.
+Finding the right balance between a delegating and hands-on approach takes time, but being aware of this challenge is a good starting point.

 A recent study of business decisions (reported in a White Paper by Cloverpop 2017), found that when diverse teams (3 or more people) made a business decision, they outperformed individual decision-makers by up to 87% of the time.
 The greater the diversity, the better the results, which means you don’t always know where some of the great ideas will come from!
 As the leader you don’t need to be sole decision maker.
 When crew feel involved in the decision-making process they will often give greater commitment to achieving the outcome.
 It’s also one of your tools to help influence and motivate your team.

-Bing a good leader requires you to protect your people, sometimes you don't feel inclined to.
-Remember when cre make mistakes, or a problem occurs, it was on your watch whether you like it or not.
-One senior Captain once said to me "When I see a mistake being made by a Junior crew member.
-I will look up the chain of command to find where the problem originated.
-Few crew set out to make mistakesm so I look for the reasons that led to it".
-Don't blame others for the mistakes made, take it on the chin and there's a bonus, the respect others have for you will increase too, as well as your crew feeling supported.
+Being a good leader requires you to protect your people, sometimes when you don’t feel inclined to.
+Remember that when crew make mistakes, or a problem occurs, it was on your watch whether you like it or not.
+One senior Captain’s view is “When I see a mistake being made by a Junior crew member, I will look up the chain of command to find where the problem originate.
+Few crew set out to make mistakes, so I look for the reasons that led to it”.
+Don’t blame others for the mistakes made, take it on the chin and there’s a bonus, the respect others have for you will increase too, as well as your crew feeling supported.

-Finally, remember that just like you, your crew are real people, with real lives and real problems.
-It’s important to talk to your crew like people, and deal with issues with compassion and honesty.
-Set fair and reasonable expectations of your team, and serve as a mentor at work, and in life.
+Finally, set fair and reasonable expectations of your team, and serve as a mentor at work, and in life.
 At the end of the day, you live and work together, crew join a yacht for various reasons but often leave because of the poor leadership they experience.
 Make sure that this is not the case for you!

 Impact Crew is here to support you on your leadership journey, whether individually through coaching, or as a team of senior crew on board.
 Contact us to discuss how we can help.